 For much of the year, commercial landscaping companies provide a variety of lawn and plant care services to residents and commercial businesses.
 While these services are an important part of the local economy, they are also a source of routine concern among community members.

 Two-stroke engines, such as those commonly found in leaf blowers, are the most cited area of concern.
-These small engines release higher amounts of toxic chemicals and dust into the air, contributing to severe respiratory and other health issues.
+These small, fossil fuel-powered engines release higher amounts of toxic chemicals and dust into the air, contributing to severe respiratory conditions and other health issues.
 They are also a source of GHG emissions that must be reduced to achieve the community’s climate goals.

 The city is in the early stages of exploring strategies to mitigate the impacts of landscaping equipment.
 These strategies will seek to address community environmental and health concerns, while prioritizing racial equity and economic vitality.

 This process will align with the city’s Racial Equity Plan, and will work to identify and address the disproportionate impacts of potential equipment restrictions and/or incentive-based strategies on Boulder residents, businesses, service providers and their workforce.

-A full or partial ban of equipment by type or fuel type
+A full or partial ban of equipment by type or fuel type.

-Incentive programs that offset the cost of equipment transition
+Incentive programs that offset the cost of equipment transition.

-Gradual policy implementation that aligns with equipment replacement cycles
+Gradual policy implementation that aligns with equipment replacement cycles.